-Study human behavior and prepare to solve problems as a scientist-practitioner in health services psychology.
+Study human behavior and solve problems as a scientist-practitioner in health services psychology.

 As mental health challenges grow, the need for science-based practices and scientifically-based practitioners will continue to increase.
-Our Ph.D. program in Clinical Psychology is accredited by the American Psychological Association, and prepares students for work in a variety of contexts, involving the meaningful integration of behavioral/clinical science and mental health practice.
+UND's Clinical Psychology Ph.D. is accredited by the American Psychological Association (APA).
+The doctoral program prepares you to work in a variety of contexts in behavioral/clinical science and mental health practice.

 - Program type:

 Why earn a doctorate in psychology?

 Work closely with experts in the field and licensed professional in the community.